Second Great Fire of London

 The Second Great Fire of London in December 1940 was caused by one of the most destructive air raids of the Blitz during World War II.
 The Luftwaffe raid caused fires over an area greater than that of the Great Fire of London in 1666, leading one American correspondent to say in a cable to his office that "The second Great Fire of London has begun".
-Fires started by the raid included an incendiary bomb that broke through the dome of St Paul's Cathedral, which was being guarded by a fire watch team at the behest of the Prime Minister Winston Churchill.
+Fires started by the raid included an incendiary bomb that broke through the dome of St Paul's Cathedral, which was being guarded by a fire watch team at the behest of Prime Minister Winston Churchill.

 Attack

 On the night of 29–30 December 1940, approximately 100,000 (mostly small incendiary) bombs fell on the city.
 The Germans dispatched 136 bombers to the city.
 Fewer incendiaries were dropped than in the raids of 15 November or 8 December.
 The raid was focused on a part of the city that contained many non-residential buildings, such as churches, offices, and warehouses.
-Many of these were locked and were not covered by the Fire Watchers Order of September 1940, which applied to places of work with at least 30 employees, warehouses with an area of 50000 cuft and sawmills or timber yards with more than 50,000 cubic feet of timber.
+Many of these were locked and were not covered by the Fire Watchers Order of September 1940, which applied to places of work with at least 30 employees, warehouses with a volume of 50000 cuft and sawmills or timber yards with more than 50,000 cubic feet of timber.

 Incendiary bombs were the main armament that night.
 Moderately small, at 12 × 3 in—each bomber was equipped with approximately 180 of them—the bombs carried magnesium and started fires.
 The raid saw 1,500 fires begin in the city.